Survey on Near-Space Information Networks: Channel Modeling, Transmission, and Networking Perspectives: Characterizing the NSINs and USE CASES

 \subsubsection{Airborne platform constraints}

 When designing NSIN, one should simultaneously consider the constraints of HAPs and UAVs in terms of their sizes (or space), weights, mobility, and power.
 SWMAP constraints significantly affect the endurance, sensing, computation, and communication capabilities of NSIN. \begin{itemize} \item \textbf{Size or space:} Airborne platforms with larger sizes or more space have a greater payload capacity and more mounting points.
 Thus, a larger airborne platform can carry more powerful sensors and peripherals, such as Internet of Things (IoT) devices, transceivers, hubs, cameras, three-axis accelerometers and gyroscopes, magnetometers, barometers, the global positioning system (GPS), and electro-optical pods.
 In this way, these platforms have the ability to complete preset tasks more accurately, quickly, and effectively.
 However, the larger the size of the platform, the heavier the platform.
 Correspondingly, the cost of manufacturing and operating the platform is higher, and its popularity is limited. \item \textbf{Weight:} The weight of both the payload and the airborne platform itself will significantly affect its endurance.
 The weight of the payload is a crucial performance indicator for an airborne platform.
 For a HAP, it is closely related to the locations of the pods mounted on the HAP, and a HAP can carry more payloads by deploying decentralized pods.
 The lighter platform also enables it to mount more payloads and extends the platform's endurance.
 In fact, the design and manufacturing of lightweight airborne platforms is a significant trend.
 In recent years, advanced lightweight materials such as carbon fiber have been widely utilized in NSIN.
-For example, the authors in this article has utilized carbon fiber materials to manufacture the propeller blades of an airship, which greatly enhance the propeller structure, reduce the weight of the propeller, and lower energy consumption.
+For example, we have utilized carbon fiber materials to manufacture the propeller blades of our airship, as shown in Fig. \ref{fig:fig_beihang_airship}.
 The Aquila drone engineered by Meta has a tremendous wingspan (141 feet) compared to a Boeing 737's 113 feet.
 Furthermore, being built with carbon fiber, Aquila weighs only around 900 pounds, which is approximately half the weight of a smart car.